Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 Insects and Pests

-Treat fire ant mounds with a product manufactured specifically for this purpose, such as Ortho Fire Ant Killer.
-Sprinkle this type of insecticide over the top of the fire-ant mound and about one foot around its perimeter.
-This kills the mound and contaminates any ants coming and going.
+Occasionally fire ants decide to move in.
+They make the worst neighbors.
+Spot treat fire ant mounds with a product manufactured specifically for this purpose.
+I have used Ortho Fire Ant Killer many times with success.
+Sprinkle it over the top of the fire-ant mound and approximately one foot around its perimeter.
+When used correctly this insecticide kills the mound and contaminates any ants escaping the mound, preventing them from establishing a new colony a short distance away.

 Armadillos and other pests, such as moles, damage all turf grasses while searching for food.
 Apply an animal repellent at the first sign of damage, then treat the yard with an insecticide.
 This two-part treatment drives the pests off quickly and kills their food source, which makes them grocery shop somewhere else.